MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 ### Configure Exchange for Azure Information Protection

-Exchange does not have to be configured for Azure Information Protection before users can apply labels in Outlook to protect their emails.
+Exchange does not have to be configured for Azure Information Protection before users can apply labels in Outlook to encrypt their emails.
 However, until Exchange is configured for Azure Information Protection, you do not get the full functionality of using Azure Rights Management protection with Exchange.

 For example, users cannot view encrypted emails on mobile phones or with Outlook on the web, encrypted emails cannot be indexed for search, and you cannot configure Exchange Online DLP for Rights Management protection.